-3. Check drawing results
+3. Check Drawing Results

-Drawing results will be posted online at fishhunt.dfw.wa.gov in April, before special permits submittals open.
+Drawing results will be posted online at fishhunt.dfw. wa.gov in April, before special permits submittals open.
 Winners will be notified by mail or email.

-4. Purchase multi-season deer or elk tag
+4. Purchase Multi-season Deer or Elk Tag

-If selected, you must purchase prior to midnight on July 31, 2022.
-In addition to the cost of your original deer or elk license, you must purchase the multi-season tag.
+If selected, you must purchase prior to midnight on July 31, 2024.
+In addition to the cost of your original deer or elk license, you must purchase the multiseason tag.

-The cost for both resident and non-resident multi-season tags are:
+The cost for both resident and non-resident multiseason tags are: